 This shortcoming makes the dividend discount model a useful tool only for dividend paying stocks (as the name implies).

 The dividend discount model says the fair value of a business is the sum of its future cash flows discounted to present value.

-The model also does not take into account changing payout ratios.
-Some businesses will drastically hike their payout ratio.
+In addition, the model also does not take into account changing payout ratios.
+Some businesses may raise or lower their target payout ratio.
 This meaningfully affects the fair value calculation of the dividend discount model.

 The dividend discount model has serious flaws; but so does every other valuation metric.
 Investing is an art, not a science.
 There is no one perfect way to invest.

 The dividend discount model is a useful tool to gauge assumptions about a dividend stock.
 It is not the final word on valuation, but it does provide a different way to look at and value dividend stocks.